gravitational/gravity/docs/6.x/cluster.md

 ### WireGuard Encrypted Networking

 Gravity supports encrypting all pod-to-pod traffic between hosts using [WireGuard](https://www.wireguard.com) to create an encrypted VPN between hosts.
-This feature is configured through the application manifest when building Gravity applications:
+This feature is configured through the Image Manifest when building Gravity applications:

 ```yaml
 providers: